Since the earliest Neanderthal burials, our humanity has been defined by how we treat our dead.

 Today, in Riverside Cemetery, Bathsheba Sherman rests beneath a headstone cracked and in need of permanent repair.
 After the battering she received in film, in print, and on websites that purport to tell “the true story” behind The Conjuring, her reputation also needs permanent repair.
 The headstone may prove to be the easier job.

-Update, July 25, 2015: Some fact-challenged people on the Internet have identified the following image as that of “the witch” Bathsheba Sherman in 1879.
-I haven’t traced the original image.
+Update, July 25, 2015: Someone on the Internet misidentified the following image as that of “the witch” Bathsheba Sherman in 1879.
+I haven’t found out anything about the original image.
 It may well be of a woman named Bathsheba Sherman, for there were at least two living in Rhode Island at the time.
-But it definitely is not our Bathsheba—not at age 67.
+But it definitely is not our Bathsheba—or she’s looking mighty sprightly at age 67.